>> Local Information

 The village has two playing fields.

-The King George's Playing Field is on Grange Road, just beyond the church on the edge of the village.
+The King George's Field is on Grange Road, just beyond the church on the edge of the village.
 It commands a lovely view of the surrounding countryside.
-Well equipped with play equipment, including swings, climbing frames, a slide and a zip wire, it caters for children of all ages.
+Well equipped with play equipment, including swings, climbing frames, a slide and an aerial runway, with plans to extend the play equipment, it caters for children of all ages.

 ST. ARVANS VICTORIAN DRINKING FOUNTAIN